ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

 Review the following information and specify the licensing setting for the VMware vSphere component in the cluster:
 * For Business Partner users, the vSphere license (Enterprise Plus edition) is included and purchased on your behalf.
 * For users who are not Business Partners, you can use the IBM-provided VMware licenses for this component by selecting **Include with purchase**.
-Or you can Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.
+* Bring Your Own License (BYOL) is no longer supported except for migrations or upgrades of existing BYOL clusters.
+Only select **I will provide** and enter your own license key if you are performing an upgrade or migration of an existing BYOL cluster.

 ### Bare metal server settings
 {: #vc_addingclusters-bare-metal-settings}